 We enjoy growing peppers in our greenhouse.
 We plant some in the ground but we also grow peppers in containers.
-If you’re wondering how big of a container a pepper plant really needs, this article will interest you.
+If you’re wondering what size of container for pepper plants is the best for growing thriving plants, here’s the ideal.

 The photo above was taken May 6; this shows you just how slow growing pepper plants are.
 So be patient when growing pepper from seed.

 I like to let them get nice and root bound in the cups before transplanting them into larger pots.

 For in depth information on how to grow peppers from seed, click over to read the full article!

 Sometimes, we transplant the peppers right into the ground in the greenhouse.
 This depends on the outside temperatures as our Greenhouse is unheated.

 How to Transplant Pepper Plants into Larger Pots

 Before transplanting your pepper plants into larger containers, be sure to water them well.
 This will help reduce shocking the plants when moving them.

 Fill your larger container 2/3 full with a mix of rich potting soil and compost (or other amendment).
 Water this soil before transplanting.